 The Velocity Brigade: When Reviews Come Too Fast

-Manipulated reviews arrive in waves.
+Manipulated reviews come in waves.

-Manipulated providers show impossible patterns:
+Manipulated providers throw impossible shapes:

 - Launch spikes: 47 reviews in 3 days, all 4-5 stars